nicolasmarie1/pcvs/docs/source/basics/installation.rst

 only distributed versions (compiled one).
-To 'accept' it, you must specify ``--only-binary=:all:`` to force downloading distribution packages (but will fail if not provided) or ``--no-deps`` to exclude any dependencies to be downloade (and should be taken care manually):
+To 'accept' it, you must specify ``--only-binary=:all:`` to force downloading distribution packages (but will fail if not provided) or ``--no-deps`` to exclude any dependencies to be download (and should be taken care manually):

 .. code-block:: bash